iamcbn/Operational-dashboard-Power-BI-Saturday/README.md

 # Report View

 This project includes one dashboard titled "Operational Dashboard."
 The dashboard has three slicers that filter the year, month, and product names.
-To interact with the dashboard, click [here] [insert link].
+To interact with the dashboard, click [here](insert.link)

 # Operational Dashboard
 ![](Dashboard.png)